01-edu/public/subjects/partial_sums/README.md

 ### Instructions

-Write a `parts_sums` function that receives a reference of an array of u64 and returns a vector with the partial sums of the received array.
+Create a function named `parts_sums`, that receives a reference of an array of `u64`, and returns a vector with the partial sums of the received array.

 This is how partial sums work: